Freakin' Out / All Over Me

 "Freakin' Out" and "All Over Me" are songs by Graham Coxon that appeared on his 2004 album Happiness in Magazines.
-They were released as the final single from the album as a double A-side in October 2004 (see 2004 in British music).
+They were released as the final single from the album as a double A-side in October 2004.
 The single peaked at number 19 on the UK Singles Chart.

-“Freakin’ Out” had previously been released as the album’s first single, charting at #37 on the UK Singles Chart.
+"Freakin' Out" had previously been released as the album’s first single, charting at no. 37 on the UK Singles Chart.